Dedicated Team vs In-House

 When should I switch from dedicated team to in-house?

 Comprehensive legal protections include: IP assignment clauses ensuring you own all code and deliverables, NDAs covering confidential information, data protection agreements compliant with GDPR/CCPA, clear contract termination terms, liability and indemnification clauses, and dispute resolution procedures.
-Reputable partners provide robust legal frameworks and work within your jurisdiction\'s requirements.
+Reputable partners provide robust legal frameworks and work within your jurisdiction's requirements.
+Every StepTo engagement starts with an NDA, a data processing agreement and IP assignment terms before any work begins.
 Always involve legal counsel in contract reviews.

 Ready to Build Your Dedicated Development Team?

-Get expert guidance on choosing the right model for your company.
-We\'ll help you evaluate costs, assess risks, and build a team that scales with your business.
+StepTo helps you evaluate costs, assess risks, and build a team that scales with your business, tell us what you are choosing between.

 Schedule a Consultation